 Airports in Chicago

 Flights to Chicago O'Hare are available on a variety of arilines from dozens of cities worldwide, including nearly every major airport in the US and Canada.
-The facility is wildly popular, having earned the title of Best Airport in North America from several prominent travel publications numerous times over the last ten years.
+The facility is wildly popular, having earned the title of Best Airport in North America from several prominent travel publications numerous times over the last decade or so.

 The four passenger terminals at Chicago O'Hare can be a little confusing to first-time visitors, but the friendly staff is always on hand to help out.
 Visitors can enjoy a plethora of dining and shopping choices, or just stroll over to Terminal 1 to view the four-story brachiosaurus dinosaur skeleton in Concourse B.

-Chicago O'Hare is located 17 miles (30km) northwest of Chicago.
+Chicago O'Hare is located 17 miles (27km) northwest of Chicago.

 Getting to the city